BonoboPLC/bonoboplc_wiki/lotto-faq.md

-# A guide for Platform Managers
+# Lottery Platform FAQ
-Read this if you're part of the Admin team and need to do things like creating games, managing agents, and more.
+We'll add our most popular questions here!

+Please [contact us](https://bonoboplc.com/contact/) if you have any question and suggestions or would like to report an issue.

 ##  Platform Management FAQ